-For Students Seeking Tutoring in West Chicago, We Offer:
+Private, In-Home Tutoring in West Chicago, Illinois

-West Chicago District Curriculum Used in Our In-Home Tutoring Programs
+West Chicago District and Curriculum

 The districts focus on academic innovation and maintaining a dynamic and nurturing environment with a comprehensive student support program to help ensure students become life-long learners and responsible members of our diverse society.
 The curriculum is based on the Illinois Common Core Standards for Mathematics and English Language Arts and the Next Generation Science Standards.
 The standards focus on the major topics in each subject so that all students in the state receive the same high quality standards, but are written so that teachers are free to use their best method to deliver each learning objective.